debjit-bw/cmd-notes/README.md

 - #### Python v3+ to run
 - #### You know how you don't have to type .exe to execute a .exe file?
 That needs to be done for this python file as well.
 Add .pyw to PATHEXT environment variable (globally would be better).
 [More info on that here on Stack Overflow.](https://stackoverflow.com/questions/9037346/making-python-scripts-run-on-windows-without-specifying-py-extension)
 - #### .pyw file should be associated with the pythonw.exe file in the python root directory (where python.exe and pythonw.exe lives).
 [Check out how to do it.
 Also, this explains why i used .pyw instead of the vanilla .py](https://docs.python.org/2/using/windows.html) If this seems too weird, just change the association at Control Panel\Programs\Default Programs\Set Associations
+- ##### (OR) You can just use some pyinstaller magic, install this as a .exe file and just add the path to PATH environment variable.
+If you do this, then all those other scary sounding steps (like file type allocation and .pyw thingy) may not be necessary.
 - #### Set the necessary path inside note.pyw where you want your notes.txt to be.

 ## Example code